 Joey Moncarz, co-founder and head teacher:

-I've lived in NZ for ten years and am a NZ registered teacher.
+I've lived in NZ for twelve years and am a NZ registered teacher.
 I taught various subjects in high school: English, drama, maths, social studies, media studies, horticulture and sustainability.
 I wrote and directed plays for schools (including winning two play-writing awards), designed and ran new courses, and initiated and led Climate Change Action Groups at two schools.

 Graduate Diploma in Secondary Teaching, AUT 2007